bricurley/Account-System-Graph/README.md

 The code consists of two major classes, an account class and a graph class.
 The account class contains the distance to the root account (depth), the account's name, and two vectors each of type Account* , one to store the account's followers, and the other to store accounts it is following.
-The graph class contains a vector of type Account* to store the accounts
+It has member functions to check if an account has already been added to the followers/following and add a follower or following, and sort the vector of followers using insertion sort.
+The graph class contains a vector of type Account* to store the accounts, another Account pointer to store the root, and a vector of type Account to store a list of accounts within depth 2.
+It has member functions to check if an account had been added, to return an existing account given a string name, to set the root, to populate the vector of accounts of depth 2, and another to print them.

 # Noteable Differences in Second Implementation

-•   Sets of type string are used to store followers and following in the account class.
+<li>Sets of type string are used to store followers and following in the
+    account class.
 This prevents duplicates and is ordered, so there is no need to iterate through each to check if the element being inserted is already present.
-Also, nothing additional needs to be done to print the followers in alphabetical order since this is already done by the set.
+Also, nothing additional needs to be done to print the followers in alphabetical order since this is already done by the set.</li>

 •   Lists of type Account* are used in the graph class to store each account.
     Accounts are inserted in alphabetical order as they are added, and duplicates